mohit72700/Machine-Learning-topics/Bivariate_and_multivariate_analysis/README.md

 # Bivariate and multivariate Exploratory data analysis
-This folder contains the code of bivariate and multivariate analysis.
+This folder contains the code of bivariate and multivariate analysis. is it okk..